MCUdude/MegaCoreX/README.md

 Note that unlike other AVRs **none of these chips can drive an external crystal or resonator**.
 If you need an external oscillator it has to be one with a driven clock output.
 The microcontroller will freeze if the external clock suddenly drops out.
 If not present on boot, it will automatically choose the 16 MHz internal oscillator instead.

+Another thing to watch out for is the lowest possible baudrates when running at 16 or 20 MHz.
+At 16 MHz the lowest baud rate is 1200 baud.
+When running at 20 MHz the lowest is 2400 baud.
+This is caused by the way the internal baud rate generator works.
+If you need lower baud rates you'll either have to reduce the main clock speed or use the software serial library instead.

 ## BOD option
 Brownout detection or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brownout setting.
 Below is a table that shows the available BOD options: